Your Best Weekender Guide to Mérida, Mexico

 Local market goodies

-When + Where: Best for dinner time and in parque Santa Lucia, address is 97000, Calle 60 #471 x 55 Local 2, Portales de Santa Lucía, Centro, 97000 Centro, Mexico
+📍 When & Where: Best enjoyed at dinner.
+Find it at Calle 60 #471 x 55 Local 2, Portales de Santa Lucía, Centro, 97000 Mérida, Mexico.

 Cenote in Merida